-A woman has a serious disease and the pregnancy would endanger her life
+- A woman has a serious disease and the pregnancy would endanger her life

-The foetus has a substantial risk of physical or mental handicap.
+- The foetus has a substantial risk of physical or mental handicap.

-A woman contracts rubella (German measles) during the first three months of pregnancy.
+- A woman contracts rubella (German measles) during the first three months of pregnancy.

-Any of a woman’s previous children had congenital abnormalities.
+- Any of a woman’s previous children had congenital abnormalities.

-The foetus is suffering from RH disease.
+- The foetus is suffering from RH disease.

-The pregnancy is the result of rape.
+- The pregnancy is the result of rape.

-A woman’s socioeconomic status may hamper a healthy pregnancy.
+- A woman’s socioeconomic status may hamper a healthy pregnancy.

-A contraceptive device failed.
+- A contraceptive device failed.

 Is Abortion Legal in India for Unmarried Girls?

 With a rise in the number of pregnancies amongst unmarried girls, the abortion laws in India provide an answer to this question.

-The legal time period to undergo abortion in India is 12 weeks of the foetus for any unmarried girl or a girl before marriage by any registered medical practitioner.
-If a woman is mentally unstable, she must provide written consent from her guardian as per the MTP Act, 1971.
+The legal abortion time period in India is 12 weeks of the foetus for any unmarried girl, by any registered medical practitioner.
+But, if a woman is mentally unstable, then there must be written consent from her guardian as per the MTP Act, 1971.

 Is Abortion Legal in India for Rape Victims?

-Rape is one of the worst crime that can be done against women.
+Rape is one of the worst crime against women.
 It not only harms women physically but impacts her mentally and emotionally as well.

 When is abortion illegal in India?

-As you already know that IPC also governs the laws relating to abortion in India, Sections 312 to 316 of the Indian Penal Code 1860 lays down the situations as to when abortion is illegal and punishable under the law.
-The law states that causing a miscarriage of a pregnant woman is a crime under the Code and any person who voluntarily causes a woman with miscarriage will be punished with imprisonment of up to three years and/or fine, if such miscarriage is not caused in good faith for the purpose of saving the life of the woman.
+As IPC also governs Indian abortion laws, so Sections 312 to 316 of the Indian Penal Code 1860 lays down situations.
+These state as to when abortion is illegal and punishable under the law.
+The law states that causing a miscarriage of a pregnant woman is a crime under the Code.

+Also, any person who voluntarily causes a woman with miscarriage will face punishment imprisoning up to 3 years and fine.
+Especially, if such miscarriage is not caused in good faith for the purpose of saving the life of the woman.

-Even if a woman herself causes her miscarriage, then she would able be liable under the law.
+Even if a woman herself causes her miscarriage, then she would able to be liable under the law.
 A woman who causes herself to miscarry also comes under this provision.
-Under the law, abortion in India is illegal in 2 conditions: